Lafayette-FSAE/scada/manual.md

 It is recommended to set up a dedicated development server for SCADA using a spare raspberry pi and ideally something resembling the GLV hardware.
 This could be expanded over time into include a mock CAN bus for integration testing with other subsystems.

 Because the Lafayette network can be difficult to navigate, it is recommended that this be bypassed using either a dedicated physical network or vpn.
-This could be set up in such a way as to prevent ip address changes and to enable offsite work.
+This could be set up in such a way as to prevent ip address changes and to enable off site work.

 ### Install Script